Welcome to my site!

 Through the years, as I told my tale of woe to the one or two people that found it interesting, I kept getting the same reply that has been cast upon millions with a story to tell: “You ought to write a book.”

-If you read one or both of my first two novels, I hope you get a laugh or two.
+If you read one or both, I hope you get a laugh or two.
 If you read The Jewish Nazi, I hope you empathize with the multiple plights of Benjamin Bauman and learn a thing or two about love, brutality, heroism and a history that should never be repeated.